Student affairs professionals should never be finished promoting activities to engage students.

 Student retention research tells us that we need to create varied approaches to student engagement.
 The 2014 National Survey for Student Engagement (NSSE) found that many institutions prioritize student engagement as part of their retention strategies.
 However, in spite of the time and energy allocated toward reaching students, institutions haven’t moved the dial in increasing student retention and engagement overall.

-We need administrators, staff, and faculty to be change agents in higher education and ask tough questions about how we can change to meet the needs of students.
-As students change and new research emerges, institutional practices should be adjusted.
+We need administrators, staff, and faculty to be change agents in higher ed and ask tough questions about how we can change to meet the needs of students.
+As student's attention change and new research emerges, institutional practices should be adjusted.

-Here are some ways to create a dynamic engagement strategy and find new ways of improving the student learning experience in a way that promotes an active engagement in learning:
+Here are some ways to create dynamic engagement activities for students and find new ways of improving the student learning experience in a way that promotes an active engagement in learning:

 1. Invite new faces to the student engagement conversation